Return to Articles 3 mins read

 Bravery or data is a false choice

-The most sophisticated SEO teams know that they don't need to choose between bravery and data; they use data to fuel their bravery and empower their decisions.
+The most sophisticated SEO teams know that they don't need to choose between bravery and data; they use data to fuel their bravery.

 You wouldn’t want a pharmaceutical company to be “brave” with a new drug without clinical trials.
 Why would you treat a website that generates millions in revenue and is responsible for employing thousands of people any differently?